cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

         IRewardTracker(stakedGmxTracker).unstakeForAccount(_account, _token, _amount, _account);
 ```

-As such, the direct thrust of the issue, namely lacking a way to interact with the RewardTracker contracts, is not correct.
-However, it is true that the contract lacks an entry point to unstake from the GMX reward router contract.
-TODO
+As such, the direct thrust of the issue, namely lacking a way to interact with the RewardTracker contracts, is not strictly correct.

+However, it is true that the contract lacks an entry point to unstake GMX or esGMX from the GMX reward router contract.
+This was initially not set up as the configuration of GMX's reward system would not cause such rewards to be accrued.

+TODO: Detail reward systems

+Functions `gmx_unstakeGmx` and `gmx_unstakeEsGmx` have been implemented per the recommendation, to guard against the case where such reward positions were created through `compound` or `handleRewards`, although we do not expect them to be used in practice.

+Test pending

 55. `gmx_mintAndStakeGlpETH` is payable